Housing and Dining

 South Campus Residence Halls and university apartments like Frederiksen Court are open during the winter break.

 Students who come to ISU starting in the fall semester will move into their on-campus housing during orientation before typical students move in.
 This is called "Early Check-In".
 There is an additional fee per day between early check-in and when the "official" move-in day is for local students.
 This fee is typically $25 per day.
-It is unknown how many days students coming for Fall 2020 will be expected to be in their halls before the official move-in day, but for Fall 2019 it was for 3 days, equaling an additional $75 that was placed on student U-Bills.
+It is unknown how many days students coming for Fall 2021 will be expected to be in their halls before the official move-in day, but for Fall 2019 it was for 3 days, equaling an additional $75 that was placed on student U-Bills.
+There was no temporary housing in Fall 2020 due to COVID-19.

-After you have been admitted to Iowa State, you will be able to submit a housing contract via the student web portal called Accessplus.
+After you have been admitted to Iowa State, you will be able to submit a housing contract via the student web portal called StarRez (this can be accessed from AccessPlus).
 The acceptance information you will receive in the mail will have information on how to use Accessplus, and you will see information in your ISUAbroad application after you're admitted about how to submit a housing contract.
 It is recommended students submit a contract as soon as they are admitted as rooming assignments are given out on a first come first serv basis.
 The longer you wait to submit your contract, the less likely it is you will receive your top choices for room type and location.

 Fall students will apply for the academic year for housing, but will only be charged for one semester.